Rezamonium/altitude-checker/README.md

 - Adds an `Elevation` column
 - Saves a new file: `Altitude check with Elevation.xlsx`

+## Checking the altitude
+1. Input your long and lat in the "Altitude check.xlsx" file
+2. Run the altitude.py file
+3. You can see a new created .xlsx file that include altitude

 ## Setup
 1. Download all files and save to your folder.
 2. Install dependencies: